bcvsolutions/tomcat-docker/images/tomcat/README.md

 # Tomcat image
 Image built atop centos:7 with Apache Tomcat 8.5.x version.
-It has no mountable dependencies.
+It has mountable dependencies that are only optional.
 This image is a baseimage for our [CzechIdM identity manager container](https://github.com/bcvsolutions/czechidm-docker).

 ## Image versioning